TyckoLab/CloudASM/README.md

 Once you open an account on GCP, you need to create a "project" within GCP and choose which geographical ["region" and "zone"](https://www.google.com/search?q=gcp+regions&rlz=1C5CHFA_enUS809US809&oq=gcp+regions&aqs=chrome..69i57.1415j0j7&sourceid=chrome&ie=UTF-8) you want to request resources from.
 It is recommended to pick a region and zone near your location.
 Every job you submit within your project will pull resources from the region and zone you chose.

 Very basically, data is stored in "buckets" in the module `Cloud Storage`.
-When CloudASM executes a batch of jobs, virtual machines (also called "instances") are created to execute the job.
+When CloudASM executes a batch of jobs, virtual machines (also called "instances") in the module `Compute Engine` are created to execute the job.
 They download the data from the bucket, obtain the script from CloudASM, execute the script jobs are run on virtual machines (also called instances).
-Depending on the job, CloudASM requests instances with 2-16 CPUs.
+Depending on the job, CloudASM requests instances with 2-16 CPUs, adds larger disks to these instances (30-400 GB), and executes the commands on one of the Docker images we built or that were already available.

-jobs with dsub requires the project name, the zone in which the virtual machine (VM) is to be launched, input bucket, output bucket, logging bucket, docker image name, machine configuration and a command/program to execute.
-Upon receiving this information, Google cloud executes that command on a docker image launched on .
-Upon receiving this information, Google cloud executes that command on a docker image launched on a VM with the machine configuration specified by dsub.

-For this reason, you will need to go over to the [Quotas](https://console.cloud.google.com/iam-admin/quotas) and you need to make sure you have access to the following quotas to be able to run 10 WGBS samples at the same time:
-- 3,000 `Queries per 100 seconds` in Compute Engine API (zone: "Global")
-- 2,000 `Read requests per 100 seconds` in Compute Engine API (zone: "Global")
-- 2,000 `Lists requests per 100 seconds` in Compute Engine API (zone: "Global")
-- 50,000 `Queries per 100 seconds` for the Genomics API (zone: "Global")
-- 2,000 `In-use IP addresses` in Compute Engine API in your zone.
-- 200 TB of `Persistent Disk Standard (GB)` in your zone.
-- 100,000 CPUs in Compute Engine API in your zone.

-All of these values should be by default except the number of CPUs.
-We need 16 x
+When you start running CloudASM on more than one sample, pipeline manager dsub will start queuing jobs in the same batch if you do not have enough resoures for your project.
+When you start running CloudASM, you may want to go to the [Quotas](https://console.cloud.google.com/iam-admin/quotas) and monitor which resources you need to increase.

 ## Installation